openzipkin/docker-java/RATIONALE.md

 We are often criticized for the size of our Docker image, as it is an ancillary part of people's environments.
 Zipkin's 'slim' build is currently a 26MB jar file.
 The bulk of the size left is the JRE.
-Here's a comparison of size between a comparible build of the same JRE, one with Distroless (Debian based) and the other Alpine.
+Here's a comparison of size between a comparable build of the same JRE, one with Distroless (Debian based) and the other Alpine.

 ```
-openzipkin/jre-full                  alpine              128317d6038e        20 seconds ago      87.1MB
+openzipkin/java                  alpine              128317d6038e        20 seconds ago      87.1MB
-openzipkin/jre-full                  distroless          0717ad881158        3 minutes ago       102MB
+openzipkin/java                  distroless          0717ad881158        3 minutes ago       102MB
 ```

 ### We are still smaller adding BoringSSL support